 It is an offence for a councillor to take any retaliatory action against another councillor for complying with their obligation to report another councillor’s conflict of interest at a meeting.

 Other councillors with a conflict of interest

-If you believe or suspect on reasonable grounds that another councillor has a real or perceived conflict of interest in a matter being considered at a meeting of the local government, you also have an obligation to report your concerns to the chairperson if that councillor has failed to declare their interest.
+If a councillor believes or suspects on reasonable grounds that another councillor has a real or perceived conflict of interest in a matter being considered at a meeting of the local government, they have an obligation to report your concerns to the chairperson if that councillor has failed to declare their interest.